lpolish/managelinux/README.md

 - `-s, --status`: Show installation status
 - `-i, --install`: Install the suite system-wide
 - `-u, --uninstall`: Uninstall the suite
+- `-U, --update`: Update the suite to the latest version
 - `-r, --run`: Run the suite (default if no option provided)

 #### Script Documentation